Young scientists impress Obama at White House

 "I mean, I came up with things like, you know, health care," he said, amused.
 "It turned out ok.
 But it started off with some prototypes."

-The pledges the president announced include a $150 million philanthropic effort to encourage promising early-career scientists to stay on track and a $90 million campaign to expand STEM opportunities to underrepresented youth, such as minorities and girls.
+The pledges the president announced include a $150 million philanthropic effort.
+Its goal is to encourage promising early-career scientists to stay on track.
+There's also a $90 million campaign to expand STEM opportunities to underrepresented youth, such as minorities and girls.
 Altogether, the new STEM commitments have brought total financial and material support for these programs to $1 billion.

 "It's not enough for our country just to be proud of you.
-We've got to support you," Obama said later, addressing students and scientists in the White House East Room.
+We've got to support you," Obama said later.
+He spoke to students and scientists in the White House East Room.

 Obama launched "Educate to Innovate," his effort to encourage the study of science, technology, engineering and math in 2009.